-Types for Advertising - specimen book (Vol. II)
+Types for Advertising - specimen book (Vol. III)

 Fifty 20th-century masterpieces of Advertising created by the world’s foremost type designers.

 This unique type specimen book allows you to see types in their original design, without the intervention of digital manipulation.
 In fact, this is the only collectable series typeset by hand in original foundry types, cast between the 1900’s and 1970’s by the most notable European and North-American foundries.

 Layouts and colors were individually designed so as to convey the epoch and the mood of each type.
 Design by Enrico Tallone.

 These masterpieces continue to be essential in today’s written communication (advertisements, logos, signage, signposting, etc.).

 The complete collection of the 150 most important 20th-century types for advertising is housed in tthree boxes, each available separately on this website, and each containing 50 specimens.